PeterCamilleri/CX16/utilities/README.md

     .include "utilities.i65"

+Note that none of the code in this file has any dependency on any ROMs, entry points, or other software in the system.
+It can be used with any 65C02 system.

 One area missing in the 65C02 instruction set are operations that manipulate 16 bit quantities in memory.
 There are several possible strategies that may be employed in resolving this lack: